huiselilun/Palabos-UserGuide/InputOutput.md

 All data from a block-lattice, a scalar-field, or a tensor-field can be written into a file in a `VTK` data format.
 From there, it can be further post-processed by a scientific data visualization tool such as `Paraview`.

-The VTK format used in Palabos is based on a lossless binary representation of the data by means of the Base64 format (it’s an ASCII-based binary format, the same which is probably used by your e-mail program to encode images in the e-mail).
+The VTK format used in Palabos is based on a lossless binary representation of the data by means of the Base64 format (itâ€™s an ASCII-based binary format, the same which is probably used by your e-mail program to encode images in the e-mail).
 It is often an overkill to use a format which preserves the full numerical accuracy of your simulated data, because post-processing operations often require less numerical precision than CFD simulations.
 The least you can do to save some memory is to convert the data from double-precision do single-precision arithmetics, as shown in the following 3D example:

 ```C++
 // Evaluate the discretization parameters, in order to write the data